 Additional Information: –

 Lens options are future proofed.
-Each has been designed to resolve 5.4 micron pixel pitch resolution to ensure compatibility with the next generation 4K DLP Chip.
+Each has been designed to resolve 5.4 micron pixel pitch to ensure compatibility with the new generation 4K native resolution DLP Chip.

 Lens options comprise all glass, aspherical, no doublet optical elements & include ‘lens lock’ technology.
 The ‘lens lock’ feature allows the end user to physically lock the lens to the projector body, lock the lens adjustment rings into position and lock the lens body to 3rd party supporting clamps for additional rigidity in extreme circumstances.